phplucidframe/phplucidframe/README.md

 ## Prerequisites

 - Web Server (Apache with `mod_rewrite` enabled)
-- PHP version 5.6 or newer is recommended.
-It should work on 5.3 as well, but we strongly advise you NOT to run such old versions of PHP.
+- PHP version 5.6 or newer is recommended, but we strongly advise you to use one of the currently supported versions.
 - MySQL 5.0 or newer

 ## Installation